 We offer Rolling Admission so you can apply when the time is right for you.
 It's best if you apply by April 1 for fall admission and December 1 for spring admission.
 Some scholarships go to applicants who complete their materials earlier, so don't miss out.

-Please note: The deadline to submit application materials for admission to the Athletic Training and Physical Therapy programs is February 1, unless applying as an Early Decision candidate.
+Please note: The deadline to submit application materials for admission to the Athletic Training and Physical Therapy programs is January 15.

 We can't wait to find out more about you!